 - 9. Key milestones and expected outcomes and activities for FY23 include: - Design, launch, and dissemination of 2-3 major studies on priority topics, including launch of a new independent evaluation of the Forest Investment Program (FIP) and the Dedicated Grant Mechanism for Indigenous Peoples and Local Communities (DGM). - Completion, launch, and dissemination of 5-6 additional case studies, analytical briefs, and/or guidance documents on just transition, transformational change, and development impacts. - Completion, launch, and piloting of 2 toolkits.
-The first will compile resources and case studies for planning and implementing a just transition, and the second will provide guidelines on transformational change for new CIF programs. - Organization of and/or engagement in more than 25 virtual and/or in-person learning events, including CIF-sponsored events and participation in global conferences or events, to share insights from E&L studies. - Organization of 3-4 regional, MDB, South-South, or other strategic learning engagements involving multiple CIF countries from across regions. - Capacity development efforts to support the increased application of insights on transformational change and just transition to new CIF programs. - Extensive dissemination of studies and lessons through targeted communications and outreach, including to newly identified audiences relevant to new CIF programs. - Deepened engagement at the country level, with an emphasis on peer-to-peer and South-South exchanges. - 10.
+The first will compile resources and case studies for planning and implementing a just transition, and the second will provide guidelines on transformational change for new CIF programs. - Organization of and/or engagement in more than 25 virtual and/or in-person learning events, including CIF-sponsored events and participation in global conferences or events, to share insights from E&L studies. - Organization of 3-4 regional, MDB, South-South, or other strategic learning engagements involving multiple CIF countries from across regions. - Capacity development efforts to support the increased application of insights on transformational change and just transition to new CIF programs. - Extensive dissemination of studies and lessons through targeted communications and outreach, including to newly identified audiences relevant to new CIF programs.
+This includes working closely with CIF Communications team to ensure the accessibility of its studies and other activities on the CIF website. - Deepened engagement at the country level, with an emphasis on peer-to-peer and South-South exchanges. - 10.
 As noted above, the activities to achieve the E&L Initiative objectives are organized under five learning themes.
 Table 2.1 presents the specific activities planned, organized by learning themes; additional details are provided in the narrative after the table.
 While the activities presented below are based on current plans and targets, as the year progresses new events and information may lead to adjustments in timelines and deliverables.